How to Buy the Right Yoga Clothes

 Additional Yoga Gear

-If socks aren't your thing, consider a non-slip mat or a lightweight yoga towel to place on top of your existing mat.
+To help avoid slipping while barefoot, consider a non-slip mat or a lightweight yoga towel to place on top of your existing mat.

 Yoga Clothes to Fit Your Lifestyle and Body Shape

-Choosing the best clothing for you will probably come down to style preference plus price point.
+Choosing the best clothing for you will likely come down to style preference plus price point.
 Most yoga clothing brands have items that are inclusive of diverse body shapes and sizes, too.
 Nike has its Plus Size line, which includes yoga clothing.

 Go for a fit that is functional and able to quickly wick moisture away so you can stay dry and comfortable whether you’re working out or hitting the town.